Decay of streaks and rolls in plane Couette-Poiseuille flow

-The behaviour in PPF is more complex than in PCF.
+The behaviour in plane Poiseuille flow is more complex than PCF.
+The Reynolds number is usually defined using the center-plane velocity of the corresponding laminar flow and the half-gap $h$.
 The global threshold obtained numerically is $\Rey_g =700$ \citep{Shimizu2019}.
-Several crossover Reynolds numbers can be defined, linked in particular to the existence of bands and of their orientation.
-By way of contrast with PCF, the crossover Reynolds number obtained by equating the decay and splitting rate in a tilted narrow channel ($\Rey=950$, see the numerical work by \cite{Sebastien2020PRF}) is different from $\Rey_g$.
+This is consistent with the experimental results of PPF by \cite{Paranjape2019} where a positive mean growth rate of the turbulent bands for $\Rey>650$ is found in quench experiments \citep{BottinChate1998, Monchaux2020jfm}.
+Several crossover Reynolds numbers can be defined, linked to the existence of bands and of their orientation.
+A 'lower marginal Reynolds number' $\Rey=1050$ is obtained from the linear extrapolation of the intermittency factor by \cite{Seki2012_pof}.
+By way of contrast with PCF, the crossover Reynolds number obtained by equating the decay and splitting rate in a tilted narrow channel ($\Rey=965$, see the numerical work by \cite{Sebastien2020PRF}) is different from $\Rey_g$.